SQRT() Function in Salesforce | Syntax, Examples, & Use Cases

 For a better understanding of how the SQRT function works, let’s look at an example.

 As I mentioned above, I need to find the lead age square to calculate the lead’s experience level.
-Therefore, I will utilize Salesforce SQRT() function for this.
+Therefore, I will utilise Salesforce SQRT() function for this.
 The formula is as given below:

 SQRT(Age__c)

-With this, we learned the syntax of the SQRT() function as well as an example.
-We’ll now look at how to use the SQRT() function in Salesforce Lightning.
+With this, we learned the syntax of the SQRT() function and an example.
+We’ll now look at how to use the SQRT() function in Salesforce.

-The following are the steps to use the SQRT() function in Salesforce Lightning:
+The following are the steps to use the SQRT() function in Salesforce:

-Step 1: Open Salesforce in Lightning mode and click the “Gear Icon” in the top right corner of the screen.
-Click “Setup” in the dropdown menu to continue.
+1. Open Salesforce Lightning mode.
+Next, click the “Gear Icon” in the top right corner of the page.
+Click Setup from the dropdown menu to continue.

 SQRT Function in Salesforce

-Step 2: After choosing the Setup option, the setup screen is displayed.
-The “Object Manager” is found in the Navigation Bar next to the Home tab.
+1. The setup page opens when you select the Setup option.
+Here, the “Object Manager” is found in the Navigation Bar next to the Home tab.
 Click on it.

 SQRT Function in Salesforce Example